ZZP12/CS7280_Network_Science/M2L05_Network_Paths_Clustering_and_The_Small_World_Property/M2L05_Network_Paths_Clustering_and_The_Small_World_Property.md

 Mathematically, the transitivity is defined as:
 ![M2L05_02](imgs/M2L05_02.png)

-A connected triplet is an ordered set of three nodes ABC such that A connects to B and B connects to C. For example, an A, B, C triangle corresponds to three triplets, ABC, BCA, and CAB.
+A connected triplet is an **ordered** set of three nodes ABC such that A connects to B and B connects to C. For example, an A, B, C triangle corresponds to three triplets, ABC, BCA, and CAB.
 In contrast, a chain of connected nodes A, B, C, in which B connects to A and C, but A does not link to C, forms an open triplet ABC.
 The factor three in the previous equation is needed because each triangle is counted three times in the triplet count.

 **Food For Thought**
 - Note that the Transitivity and the Average Clustering Coefficient are two different metrics.
 They may often be close but there are also some extreme cases in which the two metrics give very different answers.
 To see that consider a network in which two nodes A and B are connected to each other as well as to every other node.
 There are no other links.
 The total number of nodes is n.
-What would be the transitivity and average clustering coefficient in this case (you can simplify by assuming that n is quite large)?
+What would be the transitivity and average clustering coefficient in this case (you can simplify by assuming that n is quite large)? --> average clustering coefficient = 1; while transitivity = $\frac{(n-2)\cdot 3}{(n-2)\cdot 3 + 2\cdot C_{n-2}^2} = \frac{3}{n}$???.

 ## Clustering in Weighted Networks